thrawn01/lsm-go/README.md

 - Or Have the AI suggest ways to fix the implementation
 - If that fails, then I just ask the AI to borrow SlateDB implementation and adapt it to the new interface

-## Results so far
+## Results

 ### Block Package
-I didn't completely grok that I should write documentation about how the blocks should be laid out on disk in order for the AI to properly implement this portion.
-So, instead I had the AI adapt the code from slateDB.
+As this is the first thing I asked the AI to build, I didn't completely grok that I should write detailed documentation about how the blocks should be laid out on disk in order for the AI to properly implement this portion.
+So, instead I had the AI adapt the code from [slatedb-go](https://github.com/slatedb/slatedb-go).

 ### Bloom Package
 The AI implemented a complete bloom filter package, however it ignored the request to